About the Industrial Biotechnology Innovation Centre

 Our industry members range from medical biotechnology companies working on protein production through to those developing green solutions in biomanufacturing, that utilise agriculture, marine and forestry derived feedstocks in sustainable manufacturing processes.

-IBioIC works in partnership with a number of higher education and research institutes across Scotland with core competencies in biotechnology processes.
+IBioIC works in partnership with a number of further education, higher education and research institutes across Scotland with core competencies in biotechnology processes.

 These institutions are instrumental in contributing to the successful development of the IBioIC.
-If you are looking to collaborate and work with one of our academic partners, we can facilitate the introductions and make sure you are connected to the right people at the right higher education institute.
+If you are looking to collaborate and work with one of our academic partners, we can facilitate the introductions and make sure you are connected to the right people at the right educational institute.

 What is in an Innovation Centre?